Skip to content

 Indonesia is home to the world’s third-largest rainforest, as well as more than 50 million Indigenous people, many of whom live in and protect the forest.
 For the groundbreaking philanthropy Thousand Currents, supporting these communities holds a key to both sustainable economic growth and building climate resilience.

-Since its founding in 1985, Thousand Currents has transformed traditional philanthropy by empowering locally-led organizations that are often overlooked by mainstream funding sources.
+Since its founding in 1985, Thousand Currents has transformed traditional philanthropy by empowering locally led organizations that are often overlooked by mainstream funding sources.
 Focused on social justice, environmental sustainability, food sovereignty, and economic justice, Thousand Currents invests in the leadership of women, youth, and Indigenous communities who are directly affected by issues like climate change, inequality, and displacement.

 Waverley Street spoke with Solomé Lemma, President and CEO of Thousand Currents, to learn more about its work in Indonesia and worldwide.